Coronavirus FAQs, help and advice for carers

 If I don't have access to the internet, how can I access coronavirus aid support.
 Can Care for the Carers help me to get the support I need?

-As a Carer with high risk health conditions and who receives Carers Allowance, I have been told to isolate for 12 weeks.
-Will I still get paid my Carers allowance if I isolate?
+As a Carer who receives Carers Allowance, will I still get paid my Carers allowance if I self isolate?

 You can still get Carer’s Allowance if you temporarily stop providing care for someone.
 This means any period when you spend less than 35 hours a week caring for the other person.
 For example, you could get Carer’s Allowance for up to: